Shaw Academy: Accreditation

-The professional diploma courses of Shaw Academy were previously credit rated against the Scottish Credit and Qualifications Framework (SCQF) by Edinburgh Napier University.
-This credit-rating did not imply accreditation or the award of university credit and was withdrawn on 24 July 2019.
+Edinburgh Napier University previously credit-rated Shaw Academy's professional diploma courses against the Scottish Credit and Qualifications Framework (SCQF) by Edinburgh Napier University.
+This credit rating did not imply accreditation or the award of university credit and was withdrawn on July 24 2019.

-On 29 September 2020, Shaw Academy announced through Facebook and via an open statement on their website from their CEO that they were triple accredited.
+On September 29 2020, Shaw Academy announced through Facebook and via an open statement on their website from their CEO that they were triple accredited.
 One of the organisations, International Accreditation Organization, is known to be linked to a diploma mill selling fraudulent academic degrees.
 The other two accreditations the academy has announced they are affiliated with are CPD (Continuing Professional Development) and ICSOC (International Council of Specialised Online Certifications).

 Office locations

 The company's headquarters are in Dublin, Ireland, with other offices elsewhere, employing approximately 200 staff globally in 2016.
 In September 2015, Shaw Academy set up an office in Bangalore, India, which employed over 120 staff.
-In April 2019, Shaw Academy had 66 employees, distributed across Dublin, Bangalore and Cape Town.
+As of April 2019, Shaw Academy employed 66 individuals across its offices in Dublin, Bangalore, and Cape Town.